-Our current lead time for custom seats is 4 weeks.
-If you have any questions, feel free to reach out to us at [email protected]
+Our current lead time is 3 weeks.
+Rush ordering is unavailable until mid-January 2026.
+If you have any questions, please contact Customer Service at 951-894-5104 or [email protected]

 Features & Benefits